rishikarri/MyReactInterviewGuide/README.md

 The difference between HTML and XML: XML is designed to carry data with a focus on what the data is while HTML is designed to display data with a focus on how the data looks.
 XML tags are not predefined while HTML tags are.
 XML stores data in plain text format which provides a software / hardware independent way of storing, transporting and sharing data.

+### What is the difference between a while loop and a do-while loop?

+The code inside a while loop executes after the condition is met.

+THe code inside the do while executes and then the condition is tested.

+This means that a do while loop will always execute at least one time whereas a while loop may never execute.

 ### Explain the "this" keyword?